zunstraal/J-Co-Project/code/README.md

 * Download the zip file
 * Unpack the file
 * Open as command shell in the folder where you unpacked the zip file
-* run the following gradle scripts to import the code into an Eclipse IDE
+* run the following gradle scripts from command line to import the code into an Eclipse IDE
-  * >gradlew cleanEclipse
+  * _gradlew cleanEclipse_
-  * >gradlew eclipse
+  * _gradlew eclipse_
-* run the following gradle script to generate jar excutable files
+* run the following gradle script from command lineto generate jar excutable files
-  * >gradlew jar
+  * _gradlew jar_

 ps.
 Help us to improve documentation with suggestions